Divorce

 25%

-Parties may designate a different method for calculation, such as a flat dollar amount or percentage of the parties’ respective shares, subject to approval by OCERS.
+The parties may designate a different method for calculation, such as a flat dollar amount or percentage of the parties’ respective shares, subject to approval by OCERS.

-The DRO must clearly define how death benefits are to be handled.
+The DRO must clearly define the disposition of any death benefits the former spouse/domestic partner may be entitled to.

 Does OCERS need to review my DRO before I file it with the court?